 Instead of connecting to Verizon, cable, or some other Internet provider, your computer connects to YeshivaNet.
-Your computer thinks it's calling the Internet, but it's really calling our local, internal network, which makes believe it's the Internet for just the services you request.
+Your computer thinks it's connecting to the Internet, but it's really connecting to our local, internal network, which makes believe it's the Internet for just the services you request.

 Is this the same as other services that filter the Internet?

 Not at all.
 Other services provide the entire Internet and then try to filter out the bad parts.
 We're not convinced it's possible to filter out the bad parts.
 We simply don't offer the Internet altogether.

 And what do the Gedolim say about this?

 Every Rov that we've spoken to has given us their brochah along with tremendous encouragement.
 Many very prominent Rabbonim use YeshivaNet service.
 Rabbonim are very happy to finally have an alternative to the Internet to offer their kehillos.